-Our integrated case management programs reduce death and severe disease through prompt and effective diagnosis and treatment where and when people need it.
+Our integrated case management programs (ICM) reduce death and severe diseases by ensuring that prompt diagnosis and effective treatment for malaria, pneumonia, diarrhea and severe acute malnutrition – the leading causes of death among children – are provided where and when people need it most.

 In most of the countries where we operate, bacterial pneumonia remains one of leading causes of death for children.
 Our programs focus on: